-Welcome to FindLaw's Teacher's Rights section, where you can find information and resources on the rights of teachers in public schools.
-Teachers have the same basic rights as others -- such as the right to be free from discrimination based on race, sex, and national origin -- as well as the right to academic freedom to teach without undue restrictions on content or subject matter.
+Welcome to FindLaw's Teacher's Rights section.
+You can find information on the rights of teachers in this section.
+Teachers have the same basic rights as others.
+They are afforded the right to be free from discrimination, the right to free speech, and the right to academic freedom without undue restrictions.
 Educators, like other employees, also have the right to bargain through unions collectively.

 Overview of Teachers' Rights

 Teachers have several rights and protections that are common to all employees.
 They also have rights specific to the teaching profession, like academic freedom.
 These include the following: